Medium/pipette/README.md

 data coming from a network stream that's already in the middle of producing data, particularly when you don't immediately know where that data needs to go to.
-The author has run into this on multiple occasions when trying hand off a reading from an HTTP connection across a tick boundary, for example, along these lines (obviously simplified here):
+The author has run into this on multiple occasions when trying hand off reading from an HTTP connection across a tick boundary, along these lines for example (obviously simplified here):

 ```javascript